 - 's Unlike Bell's method, Hall's does not use transfinite induction.
 To show the greater simplicity of our method over Brown's, let us.....
 Smith's theorem [without the] = the Smith theorem a theorem of Smith's [= one of Smith's theorems] But we have....., which, by another theorem of Kimney's, is more than enough to guarantee that P gives A outer measure 1.
 Gauss's remarkable theorem on..... = the remarkable theorem of Gauss on.....
 [Adding 's is recommended even after names ending in s, z or x, except ancient ones: Pythagoras' theorem; however, the forms like Jones' theorem are also correct.]
 Fefferman and Stein's theorem = the Fefferman-Stein theorem [In the plural of abbreviations and numerals, the apostrophe is best omitted: five 1s, PDEs, in the 1980s.
 However, it should sometimes be used to avoid confusion: There are three i's in row k.] - sacrifice [see also: cost, price, expense] This extension retains control on..... at the sacrifice of losing some control on.....
-[Not: "loosing"] - sake for the sake of simplicity = for simplicity \bullet For the sake of clarity, we shall indicate in what follows to which space X belongs. \bullet It seems preferable, for clarity's sake, not to present the construction at the outset in the greatest generality possible. - same [see also: identical] We use the same trick as Boas (as Boas does/that Boas does). with the same symbols as (are) used in.....
+[NOT "loosing"] - safely In fact, we will only prove this for a > 1, but we can safely ignore the other cases as Mattila already proved the sharp bound for m_d for low dimensions. - sake for the sake of simplicity = for simplicity \bullet For the sake of clarity, we shall indicate in what follows to which space X belongs. \bullet Assume for the sake of contradiction that X is compact. \bullet It seems preferable, for clarity's sake, not to present the construction at the outset in the greatest generality possible. - same [see also: identical] We use the same trick as Boas (as Boas does/that Boas does).
+Essentially the same argument as in Section 2 shows that.....with the same symbols as used (as are used) in.....
 The quiver Q1 is the same as Q but with x deleted.
 Then the same argument as in Theorem 5 applies to show that L(R) fails to be amenable.
 This is the same as saying that.....
 Since the code is linear, showing that it is 3-error-correcting is the same as showing that.....
 But if E is not reflexive or-what is the same-w is weak, then.....
 But in fact we get the same thing if we consider all maps into S. Thus A-equivalence and B-equivalence are the same thing.
-Now G can be handled in much the same way. • The same applies to D. • So s can be thought of as q with F^q extended but X^q left the same.
+Now G can be handled in much the same way.
+The same applies to D. So s can be thought of as q with F^q extended but X^q left the same. - satisfactorily If p > 2 then Theorem 2 satisfactorily solves the 'conjugation invariants' problem for the mod p Steenrod algebra, in marked contrast to the partial solution available when p = 2.